Historical Accountability Student Research Externship

 - Faculty letter of recommendation – provides evidence of any relevant research experience and the student’s ability to complete their project independently

 - A brief personal statement (up to five pages in length)

-- Proposed period of research (Winter intersession or Summer term)
+- Proposed period of research (Winter Intersession or an off-term)

 - Writing sample (up to 20 pages in length)